INDUSTRIAL & OFFLINE

 .

-Mentioned in "Notes on Track Construction and Maintenance" by W. M. Camp, 1904; the curves on the Harlem Transfer trackage were gauged at 4 feet 9 inches (not the standard 4 feet 8.5 inches) and the outside rail of the curve was elevated 2" from the inner rail.
+Also, mentioned in "Notes on Track Construction and Maintenance" by W. M. Camp, 1904; that the curves on the Harlem Transfer trackage were gauged at 4 feet 9 inches (not the standard 4 feet 8.5 inches) and the outside rail of the curve was elevated 2" from the inner rail.

 Also due to the nature of tight radii, special long links were used in coupling of the locomotive to cars (before link & pin couplers were replaced with the Janney coupler).